ardatan/graphql-tools/website/docs/stitch-combining-schemas.md

 ## Duplicate types

-Stitching has two strategies for handling types duplicated across subschemas: a merge strategy (default), and an older binary strategy.
+Stitching has two strategies for handling types duplicated across subschemas: an automatic merge strategy (default), and an older manual resolution strategy.
 You may select between these strategies using the `mergeTypes` option.

-### Merged types
+### Automatic merge

-Duplicate type names are merged by default in GraphQL Tools v7.
+Types with the same name are automatically merged by default in GraphQL Tools v7.
 That means objects, interfaces, and input objects with the same name will have their fields consolidated from across subschemas, and unions will consolidate all member types.
-The combined gateway schema will then smartly delegate portions of a request to the proper origin schema(s).
+The combined gateway schema will then smartly delegate portions of a request to the proper origin subschema(s).
 See [type merging guide](/docs/stitch-type-merging/) for a comprehensive overview.

-Type merging will only encounter conflicts on fields and type-level descriptions.
+Automatic merging will only encounter conflicts on fields and type descriptions.
 By default, the final definition of a field or type description found in the subschemas array is used.
-You may customize this with `typeMergingOptions` selection logic.
-For example, the following handlers will select the first non-blank description for each type and field encountered in the subschemas array:
+You may customize this selection logic in `typeMergingOptions`:

 ```js
 const gatewaySchema = stitchSchemas({